FanzOfLenaZavaroni/FanzOfLenaZavaroni.github.io/my-collections/_posts/personal-appearance/1979-07-14-hornsea-carnival.md

 > As the main meaning is that he will be having sex with her at some stage.
 So he may not have thought it but he is making a joke on statutory rape.

 <cite>Fanz of Lena Zavaroni (Robcamstone)</cite>

-### Sunday, 14 July 2019 - Post 3

-> The Carnival Princess's float, it makes sense that Lena was chosen to open the carnival as it was The Year of The Child.
-Mike and Bernie Winters attended as celebrity guests.
-Bernie Winters mentioned to someone that the princess's dress was coming off, when they replied that it wasn't, he said "It will be later".

-<cite>Stephen Molloy</cite>

 ### Google Map
 * [Fanz of Lena Zavaroni (Mapping Lena Zavaroni’s life)](https://www.google.com/maps/d/u/0/viewer?mid=1D1D0ERV_FQMNb9XZzJ-J3yUlK8aI4vhI&ll=53.91270380000004%2C-0.16948649999994814&z=19)